eliotstock/stake/README.md

 1. Got to https://beaconcha.in/user/notifications and add your validator.
 1. Get the mobile app.
 1. Sign in on the mobile app.
+1. Consider turning off the missed attestation notification after a week or so of smooth running.
+They're quite noisy and if you get too many notifications, you risk missing a more important one such as being offline.

 ## Troubleshooting issues